 - Employees (number of employees and status)

-A business plan should be approached as technical writing.
-This is not the time for flowery descriptive prose or marketing speak.
+A business plan should be approached as technical writing — this is not the time for flowery descriptive prose or marketing speak.
 Stick to the facts.
+And though your accountant or financial advisor can help you collate the technical data you need, if you’re using your business plan to secure investors, grants, or an achievement award you’ll want a professional writer to describe your organisation.

-Are you needing a professional written company description or About Us web page?
-Just leave your details below and I’ll be in touch with more information including my pricing schedule and services brochure.
+Are you needing a professionally written company profile or an update to the About Us page on your website?
+Just leave your details below and I’ll be in touch with my pricing schedule and services brochure.